MicrosoftDocs/Azure-IoT-C-SDK-Reference/iothub-client-core-ll-h.md

 # iothub_client_core_ll.h

-APIs that allow a user (usually a device) to communicate with an Azure IoTHub.
+Internal APIs used by the Azure IoT C SDK to communicate with an Azure IoTHub.

+Direct use of this library header is not supported.

 ## Includes